This post was sponsored by Melissa & Doug, and brought to us by guest blogger Rebecca from A Beautiful Ruckus.

 This post is sponsored by one of our favorite toy and learning companies:

-Melissa & Doug, LLC.
+Melissa & Doug.
 Thank you for letting us share another fun activity with you!

 * * * * *